-Free Fishing Days: A freshwater fishing license shall not be required by residents or non-residents on May 3rd and 4th, 2014.
+Free Fishing Days: A freshwater fishing license shall not be required by residents or non-residents on May 2nd and 3rd, 2015.

 - 1.2 The daily creel and possession limits for northern pike shall be two (2) fish, and the minimum size limit shall be twenty-four (24) inches (measured from the tip of the snout to the end of the tail).
 The daily creel and possession limits for chain pickerel shall be five (5) fish, and the minimum size limit for chain pickerel shall be fourteen (14) inches (measured from the tip of the snout to the end of the tail).
 No person shall possess any northern pike less than twenty-four (24) inches in total length or chain pickerel less than fourteen (14) inches in total length. - 1.3 The daily creel and possession limits for black bass (largemouth and smallmouth bass) shall be five (5) fish, either singularly or in aggregate, and the minimum size limit shall be twelve (12) inches (measured from the tip of the snout to the end of the tail).
 No person shall possess any black bass less than twelve (12) inches in total length. - 1.4 The creel and possession limit for domestic or landlocked Atlantic salmon (Salmo salar) in the fresh waters of Rhode Island shall be two (2) fish per day and shall be included in the daily limit for trout, salmon, or charr.
 The minimum size for Atlantic salmon shall be fifteen (15) inches total length.
-No person shall take any Atlantic salmon from the Pawcatuck River downstream of the Potter Hill Dam. - 1.5 The creel or possession limits for American eel (Anguilla rostrata) shall be fifty (50) fish per day, per person, either singularly or in aggregate, and the minimum size shall six (6) inches (measured from the tip of the snout to the end of the tail).
-No person shall possess any American eel less than six (6) inches in total length.
+No person shall take any Atlantic salmon from the Pawcatuck River downstream of the Potter Hill Dam. - 1.5 The recreational creel or possession limits for American eel (Anguilla rostrata) shall be twenty-five (25) fish per day, per person, either singularly or in aggregate, and the minimum size shall be nine (9) inches (measured from the tip of the snout to the end of the tail).
+No person shall possess any American eel less than nine (9) inches in total length.
 No person shall take an eel from the freshwaters of the state unless in possession of a valid Rhode Island Freshwater Fishing license.
 There will be no closed season.
+No American eel may be commercially harvested from the freshwaters of the state and offered for sale without a valid commercial fishing license per Rhode Island Marine Fisheries (RIMF) regulations.
+If harvesting commercially with a valid commercial fishing license from the freshwaters of the state, fishermen must adhere to regulations as set forth in RIMF regulations Part VII (minimum Sizes of Fish/Shellfish), section 7.16.1.